akirbaes/RollingPolyhedron/README.md

 Generates a proof of rolling area by using the symmetries in the rolling structure.
 Outputs images and pickled dictionaries.

+## 2D_roller_example.py

+Compact example of the rolling logic for reference.
+Randomly rolls in screen space tiling.

 ----

 # Other tools